 - 2¼ cups water with 1 vegetable bouillon cube

 - ½ tsp turmeric

 - 1 tbsp olive oil

 - ½ medium green bell pepper, finely diced

-- 1 to 2 small fresh hot chiles, seeded and minced, or one 4-ounce can chopped mild green chiles
+- 1–2 small fresh hot chiles, seeded and minced, or 1 (4 oz) can chopped mild green chiles

 - 1 medium tomato, diced